 - Rinse and soak Chinese mushrooms in water until tender.
 Cut into small pieces.
 Soak dried shrimps and chopped coarsely, use a food processor if you like.
 Set aside.

-- Add diced taro into 2 cups of boiling water and bring to a boil again.
+- Heat 3 tablespoons of oil over medium high heat to saute the diced taro, for about 3 to 4 minutes.
+Pour in 2 cups of boiling water and bring to a boil again.
 Cook for about 10 minutes.
 Don’t let it dry up and leave some water with the taro.
-Remove from heat, toss in fried Chinese sausages, mushrooms and dried shrimps (see picture).
+Remove from heat, toss in fried Chinese sausages, mushrooms and dried shrimps (as picture shown above).
 Immediately fold in rice flour mixture and mix very well into a thick batter.

 - Pour the batter into a greased tray, 8-inch round.
 Use a spatula to even the surface.
 Steam over high heat with cover, about 60 minutes.
 Check the water level and replenish, if necessary, with boiling water.
 Insert a chopstick into the middle part.
 If it comes out clean, the taro cake is cooked through.
 Sprinkle with chopped spring onion.
 Serve hot.
 Or let cool and refrigerate with cover for 4 hours.
 Cut into pieces, fry both sides until golden brown over medium heat.